 Please release the following information [SPECIFICS]: This could be the time period for which you would like data, e.g. "from July 2015 until the most recent month for which data is available".

 1. Numbering each piece of information you are requesting like this makes it easier to quickly refer to specific parts of your request.
 [INFORMATION REQUESTED] When requesting data, you should also specify how the data should be broken down.
 For example, by month or financial year.
 If you can specify the information with language used by the agency, it will be easier for them to identify what you are looking for.
-Taking some time to research this while writing your complaint can save time in the long run, as it may mean they don't need to ask you for clarification.
+Taking some time to research this while writing your request can save time in the long run, as it may mean they don't need to ask you for clarification.

 Please provide this information in an accessible, searchable format.
 Section 16(2) of the OIA requires that, with certain exceptions: [the agency] shall make the information available in the way preferred by the person requesting it If they don't provide the information in the format you requested, section 16(3) says they have to tell you why they didn't.
 Agencies will typically release information in PDF form.
 Depending on how these files have been created, them may not be able to be searched for text without additional software that can read text out of images.
 If you are requesting large amounts of information, especially if it's tabular data, make sure you specify that it should be released in a format that will be useful for you.
-I commonly ask that information be released in "a machine-readable spreadsheet format, such as CSV or XLSX".
+I commonly ask that tabular data be released in "a machine-readable spreadsheet format, such as CSV or XLSX".
 If you're not sure what specific file format you would find most useful, you can just specify that it should be released in "an accessible, searchable format".

 If any part of my request is unclear, please don't hesitate to contact me.